tock/tock/doc/Porting.md

 Every board crate must author a top-level manifest, `Cargo.toml`.
 In general, you can probably simply copy this from another board, modifying the board name and author(s) as appropriate.

-Note that Tock also includes a build script, `build.rs`, that you should also copy.
-The build script simply adds a dependency on the kernel layout.
+Note that Tock also provides a build script, `boards/build.rs`, that you should add to your `Cargo.toml` manifest.
+The build script simply adds a dependency on any link scripts to ensure the board is rebuilt when any changes.

 ##### Board Makefile